LunaciaDev/VGU_Project_ROS/JOURNAL.md

 ### 29 Oct 2025

 We could create a virtual link that is at the location where we want the gripper to be, which should make it easier to position since we do not need to worry too much about offsets.
 Probably.

+It seems to work at least on RViz.
+Has to fix a funny bug where the targeting point is 21 meters(!) away from the robot, but all is good now.
+Just need to figure out why we are not getting the return from MoveIt! - the planning works, but the code seems to not respond.